CalderaWP/cwp-com/README.md

 vagrant up

+* BTW This assumes you have https://github.com/10up/grunt-wp-theme installed as that's used for the theme.

 ### Going Live, wp-config and you
 Salts, and DB details should be set in dev-config.php and prod-config.php.
 If prod-config.php exists that will be used.
 So don't have that in your local dev environment, but manually place it in your live environment. prod-config.php is gitignored, and since that's the only thing with sensitive details, the rest of the repo should be safe to post publicly.